5/2/2015 Tech Binding Adjustment Plates

 To approximate the adjustment range of that combo, start by subtracting the rail length dimension by the mounting length of the heel piece.
 From this result, subtract another 5-6mm to account for the screw width (or more precisely, two half-widths).
 The adjustment bolts need to fit in the tracks, after all.

 Checking the data tables, the 14mm adjustment plates have a 45mm track and the Plum heel holes are 26mm apart lengthwise.
 They come with M5 (5mm) bolts.
 Plugging the numbers into the formula, 45mm – 26mm – 5mm = 14mm.
 Thus Plum heels have a ~14mm adjustment range when mounted on a Kreuzspitze 14mm plate.
-We recommend subtracting another millimeter to account for variances in nut shape, hole chamfering, mount location, and discrepancies between stated and measured sole lengths.
-13mm should be all the adjustment you can expect from this combo.
+We recommend subtracting a couple more millimeters to account for variances in nut shape, hole chamfering, mount location, and discrepancies between stated and measured sole lengths.
+12-13mm should be all the adjustment you can expect from this combo.

 Now let’s try a more advanced example.
 The Hagan binding plates feature a 25mm wide track, which happens to be the same length as the Kreuzspitze SCTT heel pieces.
 Knowing the internal binding mechanics are symmetrical, it’s possible to mount the heels sideways on a Hagan plate.
 While not necessarily a recommended configuration, we were able to use this combo successfully in a pinch.